The Liga Inan program, Timor-Leste's first mHealth project, is changing the way mothers & midwives stay in touch.

-Pregnant women will receive weekly text messages with important health information and reminders to attend regular prenatal care
+Pregnant women receive twice weekly text messages with important health information and reminders to attend regular prenatal care

 Reminders will encourage them to attend the four prenatal visits that are recommended for full coverage of services.

 Liga Inan enables midwives to broadcast useful health messages from their mobile phones to women and communities in Timor-Leste.

 Health providers can use local dialects to inform mothers about relevant local events, such as vaccination campaigns and mobile clinic schedules.

 Liga Hau will offer pregnant women the option to contact their midwife with a question or a concern